 Air Madagascar (MD, Antananarivo) - the stricken predecessor to Madagascar Airlines (MGY, Antananarivo) - retains debt of about USD100 million, 60% of which is owed to the Malagasy state, according to the latest country report by the International Monetary Fund (IMF).

-Since October 15, 2021, both Air Madagascar and its subsidiary Tsaradia (TZ, Antananarivo) have been under receivership with cumulative losses at the time totalling USD80 million.
+Since October 15, 2021, both Air Madagascar and its subsidiary Tsaradia (TDS, Antananarivo) have been under receivership with cumulative losses at the time totalling USD80 million.
 The Madagascar justice ministry oversees this process, and the government, being the sole shareholder, is fully accountable for the historical debt.
 According to the IMF report, the government flagged the fiscal risk of restructuring Air Madagascar's debt to its general budget.
 A restructuring plan for the debt was still to be approved by creditors.

 "In view of the budgetary implications that this operation could possibly have, we will consult the IMF and the World Bank before any financial participation of the government in this restructuring.
 We are committed to making the required payments following the activation of the state guarantee on certain contracts," it said.